arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/README.md

 Arangodump can backup selected collections or all collections of a database, optionally including system collections.
 One can backup the structure, i.e. the collections with their configuration without any data, only the data stored in them, or both.
 Dumps can optionally be encrypted.
-The unencrypted data is in JSON format, one file for the structure and one for the data for each collection.